By Paul Wright

 All photographs used courtesy of Adam T Burton.

-Adams book Hulme Photographs 1984-1987 is now available on amazon here:
+Adams book Hulme Photographs 1984-1987 is available via Amazon here

 2019 © British Culture Archive